Compact and lightweight

 The setup process for the Nespresso Essenza Mini Espresso Machine was painless compared to most other espresso machines I’ve tested.
 To properly set it up for first-time use, I cleaned all of the removable parts with warm, soapy water.
 Next, I filled the removable water tank to the maximum capacity of 20.3 ounces and reattached it to the machine.
 I plugged the machine in and turned it on to allow it to heat up.
 The buttons on top will transition from flashing to stable when it’s ready to be used.

 Next, I pressed the button with the larger cup symbol and let the machine run with only water.
 I repeated this two more times to clean out the machine's inner components.
 After this process, it was ready to be used as normal.
 The entire process took about 10 minutes.

 The Nespresso Essenza Mini Espresso Machine is a small but powerful espresso machine.

 To use this machine, it’s just as easy as the setup.
 Lift the top lever, insert the Nespresso capsule, and select the appropriate cup size.
 Immediately, the coffee will dispense into the cup, which should already be sitting on the drip tray.
 The machine will transition to low energy consumption after three minutes and automatically shut off after nine minutes if you forget to power down.

-When the lever on top is lifted for the next use, the used Nespresso capsule will be dumped into the used capsule container located inside of the machine.
-The container can hold up to five used capsules before needing to be removed and recycled.
+When the lever on top is lifted for the next use, the used Nespresso capsule will be dumped into the used capsule container inside the machine.
+The container can hold up to six used capsules before needing to be removed and recycled.